erincunningham7/project-portfolio-three/README.md

 * Correct use of whitespace as per the PEP8 guidelines can be seen in the NUMBER_VALUE dictionary.

 ![Image](images/pep-8-whitespace.png)

+# Object Orientad Programming

+* OOP was implemented in this project.
+The Deck class is a derived/child class of the Hand class.
+By using this python inheritance, I could use the details of the existing parent class without modifying it.

 <a name="tech-used"></a>